“Vulnerability is not winning or losing; it’s having the courage to show up and be seen when we have no control over the

 Other Counseling Services at Brave Minds Psychological Services

 At Brave Minds Psychological Services, we offer a variety of services from our licensed therapists in order to get you on the right path to healing.
 In fact, we can meet you in the comfort of your home, for online therapy in New Jersey.
 Our therapeutic services include therapy for children, anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, couples counseling, counseling for parents, therapy for birth trauma, postpartum depression therapy, sexual assault counseling for adults, food allergy therapy, and group therapy.
 We also have a blog where we write about a variety of different mental health subjects, including parenting tips for new mothers.
-To learn more about our services here at Brave Minds Psychological Services, please contact our Scotch Plains counseling office!
+To learn more about our services here at Brave Minds Psychological Services, please contact our Scotch Plains and Branchburg counseling offices!